jyutzler/Bridge-Systems/system.md

 #### Forcing to Game
-All second round jumps (except for opener's suit as mentioned above) and new suits above two of the first bid suit are forcing to 3NT or higher:
+All second round jumps (except for opener's suit as mentioned above) are forcing to 3NT or higher:

 1♥ — 1♠